yansong1020/risk-modeling-complex-systems/case-study-space-radiation/leo.md

 ## Approach

-The baseline radiation environment was modeled using :contentReference[oaicite:0]{index=0}, accounting for:
+The baseline radiation environment was modeled using OLTARIS, accounting for:

 - Galactic Cosmic Rays (GCR) using the Badhwar–O’Neill 2020 model
 - Trapped protons using the AP9 model